JaimeVilches87/Group-Project/README.md

 ### This application is Smoke Sesh Dashboard, created using Google Places API, Javascript, Jquery, Materialize, MomentJs, GraceNote API, ChuckNorris.io API and CSS.

-This application is to get information on Cannabis and to plan relaxing activities to do.
+This application is to eventually add information on Cannabis and to plan relaxing activities to do.

 ![main-page](./assets/images/home.jpg)